kaapana/kaapana/docs/source/development_guide.rst

 .. literalinclude:: ../../templates_and_examples/examples/proccessing-pipelines/extract-study-id/proccessing-containers/files/extract_study_id.py

-We just store the python file in the root direcory of the docker container, e.g. as ``/extract_study_id.py``.
+We just store the python file in the root directory of the docker container, e.g. as ``/extract_study_id.py``.

 .. _Push the algorithm to the repository: